-Marriage seems wonderfully endearing to the single man or woman who has in no way married, and possibly to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a challenging perform at times.
+Marriage looks wonderfully endearing to the single individual who has never married, and possibly to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is quite a challenging function at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is the two a very good and a poor issue.
+We carry so significantly of ourselves into our marriages – which is each a very good and a negative thing.

-We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not devote as well considerably income, not seek out to handle us, that they will want to spend time with us.
-We also deliver in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not spend also much income, not seek out to control us, that they will want to commit time with us.
+We also carry in expectations of what our partners need to carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.

 Stop Divorce California

 Positive attitude.
 If you are feeling frustrated about how things are going in your marriage, it is important to have a positive attitude.
 Overcoming marriage problems is easier if you have a positive attitude.

 By learning and doing what works, couples can break the pattern of unhealthy communication and create inter-generational health: happy, healthy parents raise happy, healthy families.
 Your children, in turn, have the capacity to pass relationship health on to the next generation.
 Now there’s a legacy worth leaving behind!

 Many people would rather choose to be with “someone” else (back to “personality love”) than to remain with their spouse and face the true character of their spouses and their own!
 (Did you get that?).
 Marriage requires “character love.”